 I would not change the little bit of crazy that existed in my home,

 I would not change my high school experience, my rebellious decisions, the blue hair,

-… and, much to my grandma’s shame, I would not change the “turquoise boots, white lace dress and leggings” phase that took my grandmothers breath away at the bus stop (not in a good way)
+… and, much to my grandma’s shame, I would not change the “madonna” phase that took my grandmothers breath away every time she picked me up at the bus stop (not in a good way)!

 I would not change the feelings of loneliness, self-esteem struggles or the constant battles of bodily fluff!

 I would not change when I got married, my college decisions, or my decision to be a stay at home mom!
 And I would not have my health struggles be taken away!